ChainLynxRobotics/Romi-Projects/Task 1/Instructions.md

 <br>
 It is often good style to finish object initalization in the constructor of the class you're coding, as your more explicitly specifying that you're initializing those objects when the class itself is being initialized.

 This code instantiates a RomiDrivetrain object, a Joystick object on port 0 of Driver Station, and the Drive Command you just started to create.
-Note that by using `() ->`, which is an [anonymous function](https://www.w3schools.com/java/java_lambda.asp), you are turning a regular double into a Double Supplier.
-By calling getRawAxis, you can access the x, y, z, and w axes of a given joystick.

 However this code in most cases is overkill and can be acheived in a much simpler manner by using [command compositions](https://docs.wpilib.org/en/stable/docs/software/commandbased/command-compositions.html).
 When you are using command compositions it can usaly be read like English, the drive command with command compositions looks like this.